adamdeprince/bsort/submission.md

 The median power consumption was 48,048 joules for a processing performance of 208,125 records per joule.

-While the sort was run on a raspberry 5, power meter reading and script launching was the responsibility of a host machine.
-A aMacBook pro ran this script to start the yocto-watts power integrator, start the sort script on the raspberry 5, and when complete report on the number of joules consumed.

-When run the bsort took 21,597 seconds consuming 47,548 joules, for 210,313 recors per joule.
+bsort took 21,597 seconds consuming 47,548 joules, for 210,313 records per joule.